okta/okta-sdk-dotnet/docs/DeviceAssuranceApi.md

 Delete a Device Assurance Policy

-Delete a Device Assurance Policy by `deviceAssuranceId`.
+Deletes a Device Assurance Policy by `deviceAssuranceId`.
 If the Device Assurance Policy is currently being used in the org Authentication Policies, the delete will not be allowed.

 ### Example
 ```csharp